kudashevs/rake-php/README.md

 ## Notes

-This package contains a version of the RAKE (Rapid Automatic Keyword Exraction Algorithm) algorithm [ported from python](https://github.com/u-prashant/RAKE/).
+This package contains a version of the RAKE (Rapid Automatic Keyword Extraction) algorithm [ported from python](https://github.com/u-prashant/RAKE/).
 So, if you are curious about it, please [take a look](port/Port.php).
 However, I wouldn't recommend using it.